sverros/MMCP/README.md

 ###### Inputs

-xml files (grid.xml, stationlist.xml, uncertainty.xml, event.xml) and fault file (fault.txt) should be in the input folder.
+xml files (grid.xml, stationlist.xml, uncertainty.xml) should be in the input folder.
 If multiple ShakeMaps are to be used (multiple sets of grid, stationlist, and uncertainty files on the EXACT SAME grid), store one set of files in the input folder, and store each subsequent set (grid, stationlist, uncertainty) in a subfolder named '1', '2', etc.